Prince4Iyke/GOALSAVE/README.md

 # GoalSave
+This is a Betechified Capstone Project Apr 2026.

 GoalSave is a fintech MVP that helps everyday users make better financial decisions — building a saving habit, staying on top of a budget, catching